jean0828/sudousers/README.md

 # sudousers
-This is a little script which shows all linux account which have the privilege to use sudo
+This is a little script which shows all linux accounts which have the privilege to use sudo

 To use the script you have to: